John Pisto

 John Pisto, also known as Chef John Pisto, (born January 20, 1940) is an American culinary arts chef and host of Monterey's Cooking, a daily program which is aired five times a week on the AmericanLife (ALN) Network as well as the Comcast Cable Network.
-He is also the proprietor and owner of The Whaling Station, a noted prime steak restaurant located in Monterey County.
+He was also the proprietor and owner of The Whaling Station, a noted prime steak restaurant located in Monterey County.

 Personal

 Pisto and his wife, both grandparents, reside in Monterey.